openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 Then the `Tokenizer` (which is essentially a `Snippets` `Frontend`) parses an input `nGraph model`, and tries to find a part of the model that could be processed by `Snippets`.
 If such a part is found, `Tokenizer` converts it to an `nGraph IR` and stores inside a `Subgraph` node.
 `nGraph IR` - is one of the two `IR` types used by `Snippets`, it is simply a small `nGraph model` that can contain `Snippets`-specific operations.

-`nGraph IR` is then passed to the `Optimizer` unit that in turn consists of two subunits.
+`nGraph IR` is then passed to the `Optimizer` unit that in turn consists of three subunits.
-The purpose of the first subunit is to perform data flow optimizations, whereas the second subunit is focused on control flow optimizations.
+The purpose of the first subunit is to perform data flow optimizations.
+The second subunit converts `nGraph IR` (data-flow-oriented representation) to `Linear IR` (control-flow-focused IR).
+Finally, the third subunit is dedicated to control flow optimizations.

-Note that the control flow optimizations are performed on `Linear IR` which was especially designed for this purpose.
-Finally, the optimized `Linear IR` is used by the `Generator` (which is `Snippets` `Backend`) to produce executable code, which we will refer to as `Kernel`.
+After all optimizations, the `Linear IR` is used by the `Generator` (which is `Snippets` `Backend`) to produce executable code, which we will refer to as `Kernel`.
 As discussed in the Introduction, the purpose of the `Kernel` is to process a part of the initial tensor, and several `Kernels` are usually executed in parallel to process the whole tensor.
 Note that a `Kernel` usually applies several operations (`Op instructions` blocks from the Introduction), the exact number depends on the source model topology: sometimes it's just a couple, but could more than twenty `Ops`.